 You’ll still be hit with a penalty if you underpaid your taxes and then filed the extension.
 However, it’ll be 0.5% of what you owe per month, instead of 5%.

-Do whatever you can to get your taxes in by October 16 so you can avoid piling up penalties.
+Do whatever you can to get your taxes in by that deadline so you can avoid piling up penalties.

 File on time (and online) by the Tax Extension Deadline